Belgharia

-Belgharia is a locality in Kamarhati Municipality of North 24 Parganas district in the Indian state of West Bengal.
-It is a part of the area covered by Kolkata Metropolitan Development Authority (KMDA) and a vital locality in Kolkata metropolitan area (or Greater Kolkata).
-Belgharia is also known for wholesale market for all types of Bags/Luggages/Purse etc. One must visit and check the Bag Market beside Belgharia Railway Station.
-Dakshineswar Kali Temple of Kolkata is in approximately three kilometers distance from Belgharia Railway Station.
-The Vivekananda Setu on the river of Hooghly which is one of the oldest bridge in Calcutta established for the connection between the city of Howrah and Kolkata is also at the adjacent area of Belgharia.
+Belgharia is a neighbourhood in Kamarhati Municipality of North 24 Parganas district in the Indian state of West Bengal.
+It is a part of the area covered by Kolkata Metropolitan Development Authority (KMDA).

 Geography

 Location

 96% of the population of Barrackpore subdivision (partly presented in the map alongside, all places marked on the map are linked in the full screen map) lives in urban areas.
 In 2011, it had a density of population of 10,967 per km2.
 The subdivision has 16 municipalities and 24 census towns.

 For most of the cities/ towns information regarding density of population is available in the Infobox.
 Population data is not available for neighbourhoods.
 It is available for the entire Municipal area and thereafter ward-wise.

 Police station

 Belgharia police station under Barrackpore Police Commissionerate has jurisdiction over Kamarhati Municipal area.

-Demographics

-Kolkata Urban Agglomeration

-The following Municipalities, Census Towns and other locations in Barrackpore subdivision were part of Kolkata Urban Agglomeration in the 2011 census: Kanchrapara (M), Jetia (CT), Halisahar (M), Balibhara (CT), Naihati (M), Bhatpara (M), Kaugachhi (CT), Garshyamnagar (CT), Garulia (M), Ichhapur Defence Estate (CT), North Barrackpur (M), Barrackpur Cantonment (CB), Barrackpore (M), Jafarpur (CT), Ruiya (CT), Titagarh (M), Khardaha (M), Bandipur (CT), Panihati (M), Muragachha (CT) New Barrackpore (M), Chandpur (CT), Talbandha (CT), Patulia (CT), Kamarhati (M), Baranagar (M), South Dumdum (M), North Dumdum (M), Dum Dum (M), Noapara (CT), Babanpur (CT), Teghari (CT), Nanna (OG), Chakla (OG), Srotribati (OG) and Panpur (OG).

 Economy

 Belgharia has now become a business hub, well connected with Kolkata through trains, buses and other means of transport.
-The nearest Industrial area is Kamarhatty (3 km), with the following companies: Agarpara Jute Mill, Allied Ceramic, ESDEE Allumina, Emami, Kamarhatty Jute Mill, Texmaco, TIL, WIMCO.
+The nearest Industrial area is Kamarhati (3 km), with the following companies: Agarpara Jute Mill, Allied Ceramic, ESDEE Allumina, Emami, Kamarhati Jute Mill, Texmaco Rail & Engineering, TIL, WIMCO.